-Creating a new business is an exciting and passionate process that, from the beginning, should not miss two factors: innovation and agility.
+Creating a new company is an exciting challenge and I believe that from the beginning, two key factors should not be missing: innovation and agility.

 - At the beginning the idea.
 Something to link: External needs with our abilities.
 Discovering the client.